hcoupland/LifeCourseDLSimulationStudy/README.md

-This respoitory is a companion to the paper "Exploring the Potential and Limitations of Deep Learning and Explainable AI for Longitudinal Life Course Analysis" and contains the code required to simulate data and run DL models and create the output plots shown in the paper.
+This repository is a companion to the paper "Exploring the Potential and Limitations of Deep Learning and Explainable AI for Longitudinal Life Course Analysis" and contains the code required to simulate data and run DL models and create the output plots shown in the paper.

 ## To generate the data: